SolutionYogi/LearnSoftwareEngineeringUsingCSharp/README.md

 Since last few years, I realized that I enjoy teaching topics related to software development.
 It brings me tremendous joy when I see the 'aha' moment on someones face when I teach them something.

 The goal of this repository is to come up with material (notes/examples/exercises) which anyone can use to learn how to develop software using C#.

+Exercises:

+1. CsvReader

+2. CsvToSqlInsert

+Go to respective folder to get full detail on the exercise.